-Which city is cheaper, Gatlinburg or Blue Ridge?
+Which place is cheaper, Gatlinburg or Blue Ridge?

 These are the overall average travel costs for the two destinations.